 The line of Weber Smokey Mountain Cookers is a popular choice for anyone looking to smoke their own meat.
 This charcoal-powered smoker is available in three different sizes—14, 18, and 22 inches—and it offers superior heat retention and control, as well as ample cooking space for all your favorite cuts of meat.

-Here are the best accessories for the Weber Smokey Mountain smoker.
+To help you build your shopping list, here are the best accessories for the Weber Smokey Mountain smoker.

-Best Rib Rack: Weber 6605 Original Rib Rack
+Weber 6605 Original Rib Rack

 Holds up to five racks of ribs